-Eczema is a common skin condition that happens in about one in five babies.
-Children with eczema have dry, sensitive skin.
-They also get itchy, red, scaly patches on their skin.
+Many babies, children and teenagers get eczema.
+This means they have dry, sensitive skin and get itchy, red, scaly patches on their skin.
+Most children will grow out of eczema by their teenage years.
 If you think your child might have eczema, you should see your GP.
-Eczema is also called dermatitis.

 Causes of eczema